Key Takeaways

 Frequently Asked Questions

-No. An LLC is a legal business structure, while a business license is a permit that authorizes you to operate legally within a jurisdiction. -
+No. Forming an LLC creates a legal entity, while a business license is a permit to operate legally in a specific location or industry.

-If you need help understanding the LLC business license you'll need, you can post your legal need on UpCounsel's marketplace.
+If you need help understanding the llc license florida, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.